isse95/Fatpala-UI-Fixes/README.md

 <img width="290" height="185" alt="WowB_2025-11-23_00-24-56" src="https://github.com/user-attachments/assets/19f01e20-7746-4962-940e-4b2f0ee82c23" />

+Now you can actually see what health the player is at!

 ## After removing the gradient + fill

 <img width="294" height="177" alt="WowB_2025-11-23_00-25-02" src="https://github.com/user-attachments/assets/516f1e1b-cf45-4a1f-970d-318f8874e09e" />

+Ignore this file if you still like the gradient
 ## It still has a border